Hosted Voice FAQ

 Hosted VoIP is a telephone service that uses the internet to handle calls.
 The phone system itself is based in a data center and routes call traffic through internet connections.
 VoIP phone handsets can be plugged into any internet connection to gain access to the service.

-Can I use my business’ existing phone number?
+Using a hosted VOIP service can I use my existing business phone number?

 What type of internet service bandwidth is required for VoIP?